-Residents and non-residents are taxed at progressive income tax rates ranging from 5% to 35%, however special tax rates are of application in case of gains derived from securities (including dividends), interest, and real property.
+Residents and non-residents are taxed at progressive income tax rates ranging from 5% to 35%; however, special tax rates are applicable in case of gains derived from securities (including dividends), interest, and real property.

 Personal income tax (PIT) rates

 The following PIT rates are currently applicable (as from January 1, 2019):